getsolus/help-center-docs/docs/user/troubleshooting/index.md

 # Troubleshooting Common Issues

 This guide provides some basic troubleshooting instructions for when you have an issue in Solus.
-Before reporting bugs, it is important to validate your Solus installation doesn't suffer from missing files or disk corruption.
-Also ensure the system is fully up to date as the bug may have already been fixed.
+Before reporting bugs, it is important to check that your Solus installation is not missing files, or suffering from a corrupted disk.
+You should also ensure your system is fully up to date as the bug may have already been fixed.

-First, perform a full system update on command line with `sudo eopkg up` (or via the Software Center).
+First, perform a full system update on command line with `sudo eopkg up` (or using the Software Center).

 Next, validate that packages are installed correctly and aren't missing files.
 Run this once, it will take some time.
 If there are no broken packages on your system, there will be no output.
 Otherwise, you will see packages be reinstalled.